Weed is a term used for the cannabis plant, along with marijuana, Mary Jane, hashish, dope, and many other street names.

 Although weed addiction may not need close medical attention, inasmuch as the withdrawal symptoms are not so severe, the person may benefit from medication and behavioral interventions of a rehabilitation facility.
 Addiction is a psychological disease that needs to be acted on.

-If you are, or you have a friend who needs rehabilitation from weed or any substance abuse disorder, contact us for a luxurious drug and alcohol treatment.
+If you are, or you have a friend who needs rehabilitation from weed or any substance use disorder disorder, contact us for a luxurious drug and alcohol treatment.

 Feel free to call 949-276-2886 and one of our addiction specialists will help get the information and help you need.